Skip to main content

 We know every little warrior is different, so we do not operate a set kids' programme.
 Instead, we offer a fun range of activities tailored to each of our younger guests or groups.

-Children must be two years old to visit Mahali Mzuri and over six years old to accompany their parents on game drive.
-For children under the age of six to go on game drives a private closed vehicle must be hired (at an additional cost).
+Children must be two years old to visit Mahali Mzuri and over six years old to accompany their parents on a game drive.
+For children under the age of six to go on game drives, a private closed vehicle must be hired (at an additional cost).
 We provide children’s car seats.

 Can I hire Mahali Mzuri exclusively?